Mention the name ‘Chelsea’ and two things spring to mind; the iconic flower show or the Pensioners who reside in a fine building on the River Thames.

 Who are the Chelsea Pensioners?

-In recognition for their services and inspired by Les Invalides in Paris, it was King Charles II, under advice from this mistress Nell Gwynne, who sought to create a home for veterans who’d been ‘broken by age or war’.
+In recognition for their services and inspired by Les Invalides in Paris, it was King Charles II (under advice from this mistress Nell Gwynne) who sought to create a home for veterans who’d been ‘broken by age or war’.
 He consulted his childhood friend, none other than Sir Christopher Wren, to build the hospital – not to be confused with the modern meaning of the word; this ‘hospital’ was more a refuge than a place of healing.
+From 2009, women were admitted to be part of the 300-strong community that live here.

 Why was there outrage?